Myonmu/VulkanTut/documentations/articles/UnrealEngine-RDG.md

 In this section, I will portrait a bird's-eye view of the RDG.
 It is only useful if you plan on making a render graph system.

+Before I dive deeper into the code, Unreal was originally coded for D3D, and that means a lot of the concepts are higher-level abstractions and do not really exist as a single concept in Vulkan.
+Here are some terms that I came across:

+- UAV (Unordered Access View): It is a resource that allows random read/write.
+This essentially translates to storage textures/buffers with appropriate access flags and layouts.
+- RTV (Render Target View): A texture view that serves as render target.
+It is read-write.
+- SRV (Shader Resource View): Textures and buffers that are bound to a shader, read-only.

 ## Access Declarations

 Unreal has a concept of **Shader Parameter Struct**, a struct that holds all the resources used in a shader, or an RDG pass.
 Typically, creating an RDG pass in Unreal follows these steps: